llalexandru00/Iron/README.md

 Some of the things mantioned are still at a prototype stage, and some features aren't yet mentioned.
 At the syntax extend, it is defined, but for semantics there is still pleanty of work until an working version.

+  - migrate to bison++ so that the semantics will be more intuitive
+  - resolve a bug where in expressions we can't use expressions with a variable as left operand

 # Working

   - main function generates a window with the use of gtk (working only in linux) with a predifined size and caption
+  - print identifiers and whole scopes
-  - print function along integer expressions and change of environment from function to function.
+  - use of integer expressions and change of environment from function to function
+  - constants are uniquely defined, error on duplicates

 # How to use